aprescott/serif/README.md

 ## `_layouts`

 This is where layouts for the site go.
-At the moment, there is only one supported: `default.html`.
+The file `default.html` is used by default, and any file outside of `_posts` can override this by setting a `Layout: foo` header, which will use `_layouts/foo.html` instead.

 ## `_drafts` and `_posts`